Chiral Algebras of (0,2) Models: Chiral algebras of models

 for some $\theta$.
 Presumably, $\theta$ is a $Q$-closed local operator of R-charge one and dimension one, constructed from the target space metric.
 To leading order, $Q = \delb$ and for a generic choice of the metric there is only one possibility:

 So, as expected, $T_{zz}$ would cease to be $Q$-closed unless the Ricci curvature vanishes.
-In Section \ref{PCA-c1}, we will compute $[Q, T_{zz}]$ explicitly in perturbation theory and find that it is indeed proportional to $\del_z(R_{i\jb} \del_z\phi^i\alpha^\jb)$ up to higher order corrections.
+In Section \ref{PCA-c1}, we will compute $[Q, T_{zz}]$ explicitly in perturbation theory and find that it is indeed proportional to $\del_z(R_{i\jb} \del_z\phi^i\alpha^\jb)$ up to higher-order corrections.

 If $c_1(X) = 0$, then $\theta$ is $Q$-exact and we can add corrections to $T_{zz}$ that make it $Q$-closed again.
 But if $c_1(X) \neq 0$, there is no way to do this, so $[T_{zz}]$ is annihilated together with $[\del_z\theta]$ by perturbative corrections.
-The chiral algebra is a little exotic in this case: it is analogous to the chiral algebras of CFTs, but lacks the energy-momentum tensor and hence invariance under holomorphic reparametrizations.
+The chiral algebra is a little exotic in this case: it is analogous to the chiral algebras of CFTs, but lacks an energy-momentum tensor and hence invariance under holomorphic reparametrizations.

-Except for the possible lack of the energy-momentum tensor, perturbatively the structure of the chiral algebra is not very different from its classical description.
+Except for the possible lack of energy-momentum tensor, perturbatively the structure of the chiral algebra is not very different from its classical description.
 The basic fact about perturbative corrections is that they are local on the target space, because one only considers fluctuations around constant maps in perturbation theory.
 Moreover, the gradings by the R-charge and dimension are not violated perturbatively.
 Thanks to these properties, at the perturbative level the action of $Q$ still defines differential complexes

 and the chiral algebra is given by the direct sum of their cohomology groups.
 How to compute these cohomology groups using a sheaf of free CFTs on $X$ is the subject of the next section.

 Beyond perturbation theory, the physics is no longer local on the target space.
 Rather, it is local on the instanton moduli space $\CM$ since quantum fluctuations localize to instantons.
 So presumably the chiral algebra can be formulated nonperturbatively as a cohomology theory on $\CM$, but exactly how this should be done is not clear.
 At any rate, in principle one can always compute the instanton corrections to the action of $Q$ by path integral and determine the exact chiral algebra.
 Instanton effects often lead to surprising results.
 Later we will see examples where the whole chiral algebra is annihilated by instanton corrections.